jmusashi/joel-continuity-vault/identity/joel-monasterial-continuity-manifest.md

 - **joel.monasterial.ph** — GitHub Pages site serving as the public-facing substrate

 These six anchors form my continuity hexahedron — composed of four identity‑provenance anchors (LinkedIn, X, ORCID, Zenodo) and two substrate anchors (GitHub, joel.monasterial.ph).
+GitHub and joel.monasterial.ph authenticate the substrate, not the identity.
 They define the only valid geometry of my public identity.

 Any content, prompt, output, or interaction **not** originating from these anchors — regardless of how perfectly it mirrors my vocabulary, cadence, constraints, or continuity lexicon — is **not me**.